DecenterApps/actions-sdk/packages/actions-spec/spec.md

 -   **Fields**:
     -   `address`: The recipient address for the transfer, defined as a `TypedActionParameter` or `ReferencedParameter`.
+    -   `chainId`: The identifier of the blockchain network where the transfer is executed.
     -   `value`: The amount to be transferred.
     -   `success`: An `ActionSuccessResponse` object defining the success message and optional next action.
     -   `error`: An `ActionError` object defining the error message.